 History tells that as far back as the year 3,500 BC, while the rest of Europe was still a land of barbarian tribes, this Bronze Age people built in Crete one of the most brilliant cultures the world has ever known.
-The center of their power was the Palace of Knossos, uncovered in Crete in the late 19th-century by British archeologist Sir Arthur Evans.
-Not knowing the real name of the people who lived in the ruins, Evans decided to call them Minoans – as for king Minos of Greek mythology.
-But whatever their name was, Knossos is considered Europe’s first urban center, the political, religious and economic capital of a society so refined and advanced, that their legacy of art and architecture strongly influenced mainland Greece and the other Aegean islands.
+The center of their power was the Palace of Knossos, excavated in Crete in the late 19th-century by British archeologist Sir Arthur Evans.
+Not knowing the real name of the people who had lived in the palace, Evans decided to call them Minoans – for king Minos of Greek mythology.
+But whatever their name was, Knossos is considered Europe’s first urban center, the political, religious and economic capital of a society so refined and advanced that their legacy of art and architecture strongly influenced mainland Greece and the other Aegean islands.

 Knossos and the Archeological Museum – which houses most of the artifacts found in the excavations – are the main reasons people come to Heraklion, Crete’s capital.
-Home to 150.000 people, Heraklion is a modern and not immediately appealing city, a sprawling collection of apartment buildings and busy roadways.
-I arrived in the city coming from Santorini by ferry, after a three-hour ride south on the Aegean Sea (Crete is right in the middle between Athens and the coast of Egypt) on a boat full of animated tourists.
+Home to 150.000 people, Heraklion is a modern and not immediately appealing city – mostly a sprawling collection of apartment buildings and busy roadways.
+I arrived there by ferry from Santorini, after a three-hour ride south on the Aegean Sea (Crete is right in the middle between Athens and the coast of Egypt) on a boat full of lively tourists.

 When we docked at the Old Port in Heraklion, I could see Hotel Aquila Atlantis, where I had a reservation.
-It looked near, and I decided to walk, instead of taking a taxi.
-It was a bad idea: my suitcase was heavy with travel brochures and books collected at each stop of my Greek-island hopping, dragging it on the last few blocks to the hotel – on a steep, upwards hill – took all my energy.
+It looked close, and I decided to walk, instead of taking a taxi.
+It was a bad idea: my suitcase was heavy with travel brochures and books collected at each stop of my Greek-island hopping, and dragging it for the last few blocks to the hotel – on a very steep hill – took all my energy.
 I was so tired when I got to my room that I ordered room service instead of going out to eat.
 My meal was as fresh and tasty as if it had been cooked from scratch in a fine restaurant.
 You can never have bad food in Greece.

-The next morning I left the hotel early to visit the Heraklion Archeological Museum, one of the greatest in Greece and the best in the world for Minoan art.
-The sun was shining bright and already hot.
-From the top of the hill I could see the port in the distance, already crowded with ships coming and going.
-Heraklion’s importance has always come from the port – it was the main harbor for the Minoans, expert sailors and traders who lived from exploring the sea, and it’s still vital today.
+The next morning I left the hotel early to visit the Heraklion Archeological Museum, one of the greatest museums in Greece and the best in the world for Minoan art.
+The sun was shining bright and the day was already hot.
+From the top of the hill, I could see the port in the distance, already crowded with ships coming and going.
+Heraklion’s importance has always come from the port – it was the main harbor for the Minoans, expert sailors and traders who made fortunes exploring the sea.
+It’s still vital today.

-The Heraklion Archeological Museum is a modern building on a busy square crowded with buses, shops and locals.
-Founded at the turn of the 20th century, restored in 2014, the museum is in a class of its own, for guarding practically all of the Minoan treasures of Knossos – some of them 3,000 years old.
-Among the masterpieces displayed in its 27 rooms are treasures like a seal-stone called Phaistos Disk, a 3500 year-old clay tablet written in a script considered the earliest known example of Minoan text – Linear A – and not yet deciphered.
+The Heraklion Archeological Museum is a modern building in a busy square crowded with buses, shops and locals.
+Founded at the turn of the 20th century and restored in 2014, the museum is in a class of its own, for guarding practically all of the Minoan treasures of Knossos – some of them 3,000 years old.
+Among the masterpieces displayed in its 27 rooms are treasures like a seal-stone called the Phaistos Disk, a 3500 year-old clay tablet, written in a script that is considered to be the earliest known example of Minoan text – Linear A – and not yet deciphered.
 The Linear B script, used in Minoan documents and considered an early form of Greek, has been deciphered by English architect and linguist Michael Ventris.

-What struck me the most in the museum is how ‘modern’ and elegant the objects on view looked.
-Sophisticated frescoes depicting tall, broad-shouldered and slim-waisted youths, delicate restored fragments, formal ritual processions and scenes from bullring, a sport widely practiced by young Minoans of both sexes.
+What struck me the most in the museum was how ‘modern’ and elegant the objects on display appeared.
+Sophisticated frescoes depicting tall, broad-shouldered and slim-waisted youths, delicate restored fragments, formal ritual processions and scenes from ‘Bullring,’ a sport widely practiced by young Minoans of both sexes.
 A mural depicting a group of elegant court ladies could fit very well in today’s fashion magazines.

-The Minoans were a seafaring culture that dominated the trade in the Mediterranean at their time, and their artists were constantly exposed to foreigners: Babylonian, Egyptian, Cyprus and Near East peoples.
-What was found in Knossos showed that they loved animals and the sea, which they used to decorate frescoes, pottery and jewels.
-They also delighted in flowing and naturalistic shapes and designs; there’s a vibrancy in their works not present in that of other contemporary cultures.
+The Minoans were a seafaring culture that dominated trade in the Mediterranean at their time, and their artists were constantly exposed to foreigners: Babylonian, Egyptian, Cypriot and Near East peoples.
+What was found in Knossos showed that they loved animals and the sea – which they depicted in their frescoes – pottery and jewels.
+They also delighted in flowing and naturalistic shapes and designs; there’s a vibrancy in their works that is not present in that of other contemporary cultures.
 Aside from its aesthetic qualities, Minoan art also gives valuable insight into their religious, communal and funeral practices.
-I was particularly impressed by the delicate workmanship of their jewelry – diadems, necklaces, bracelets, headbands – specially a masterpiece depicting a pair of gold bees rendered in great detail and realism, clutching between a drop of honey they are about to deposit into a granulated honeycomb.
+I was particularly impressed by the delicate workmanship of their jewelry – diadems, necklaces, bracelets, headbands – especially a masterpiece depicting a pair of golden bees rendered in great detail and realism, clutching between a drop of honey they are about to deposit into a granulated honeycomb.
 Cartier couldn’t do better.

 Knossos, the first European capital

-The site of Knossos was occupied from Neolithic times – proceeded the guide – and the population spread to the surrounding areas.
-The first palace in Knossos was built around 1900 BC, and the second – after an earthquake – around 1700 BC (later Knossos became a Greek city-state).
-What we see now is the product of 20 years of excavations and reconstructions, and it gives an idea of how this magnificent society lived, and of how advanced their engineers were: they brought water from the hills to the palace, and built a perfect storm drain system – perhaps the first known to mankind – at least 1000 years before the Romans!
+The guide proceeded to explain that the site where the Palace of Knossos was built had been occupied from Neolithic times, and that the population spread to the surrounding areas.
+The first palace in Knossos was built around 1900 BC, and the second around 1700 BC, after an earthquake destroyed the first; later-on Knossos became a Greek city-state.
+What we see now is the product of 20 years of excavation and reconstruction; it gives an idea of how this magnificent society lived, and of how advanced their engineers were: they brought water from the hills to the palace and built a perfect storm drain system – perhaps the first known to mankind – at least 1000 years before the Romans!
 The rooms in the palace were built to allow privacy, and elaborate tunnels guaranteed a permanent breeze to freshen them up – the first air conditioning.
-The frescos and decorations on the walls, especially in the throne and the queen’s mega room, show clearly the fine craftsmanship and taste of Minoan artists.
+The frescos and decorations on the walls, especially in the throne room and in the queen’s mega room, show clearly the fine craftsmanship and taste of Minoan artists.

-After hours on the ruins, with more literature collected at the front desk and no idea how I’d fit it in my suitcase, I took number 2 bus back to Heraklion.
-I got my luggage in the hotel and took a taxi to Heraklion’s main bus station, to catch a bus to Chania, on the west end of Crete.
-I try to use local transportation whenever possible, to get to know the people.
+After hours on the ruins, with more literature collected at the front desk – and no idea how I would fit it in my suitcase – I took the number 2 bus back to Heraklion.
+After collecting my luggage from the hotel I took a taxi to Heraklion’s main bus station, to catch a bus to Chania, my final stop in Greece.